toverainc/willow-inference-server/README.md

 ## Getting started

+### Dependencies (run once for initial install)
-For CUDA support you will need to have the NVIDIA drivers for your supported hardware installed.
+For CUDA support you will need to have the NVIDIA drivers for your supported hardware.
+We recommend Nvidia driver version 530.

 ```bash
 # Clone this repo: